 - Provide you with training in the use of any assistive technologies recommended and organise 1-1 support, e.g. SpLD tutoring

 - Review and evaluate the effectiveness of any recommendations made by us, via an annual survey and informal feedback to Advisors

-- The Student Disability Service ensures that the waiting list for a Needs Assessment is kept to a minimum at all times
+- The Disability and Learning Support Service ensures that the waiting list for a Needs Assessment is kept to a minimum at all times

 - You will usually receive the draft Needs Assessment report within 10 working days of the assessment